-5.1 Grant of Other Stock-Based Awards
+Section 5.01 Grant of Other Stock-Based Awards

 Other Stock-Based Awards may be awarded by the Committee to Grantees that are payable in Shares or in cash, as determined in the discretion of the Committee to be consistent with the goals of the Company.
 Other types of Stock-Based Awards that are payable in Shares include, without limitation, purchase rights, Shares awarded that are not subject to any restrictions or conditions, Shares awarded subject to the satisfaction of specified Performance Criteria, convertible or exchangeable debentures, other rights convertible into Shares, Incentive Awards valued by reference to the performance of a specified Affiliate, or a division, business unit, or department of the Company or an Affiliate, and settlement in cancellation of rights of any Person with a vested interest in any other plan, fund, program or arrangement that is or was sponsored, maintained or participated in by the Company or any Affiliate.
+Other Stock-Based Awards need not be subject to any Performance Criteria or to forfeiture, and thus may be awarded without any vesting requirements.
+The purchase price, if any, for Shares issued pursuant to an Other Stock-Based Award shall be determined by the Committee in its discretion.

 As is the case with other types of Incentive Awards, Other Stock-Based Awards may be awarded either alone or in addition to, or in tandem with, any other Incentive Awards.
 Other Stock-Based Awards that are payable in Shares are not intended to be deferred compensation subject to taxation under Code Section 409A, unless otherwise determined by the Committee at the time of grant.

-5.2 Other Stock-Based Award Terms
+Section 5.02 Other Stock-Based Award Terms

 - (a) Written Agreement.
-All terms and conditions of Other Stock-Based Awards shall be determined by the Committee and set forth in the Incentive Agreement. - (b) Purchase Price.
-Except to the extent that an Other Stock-Based Award is granted in substitution for an outstanding Incentive Award or is delivered upon exercise of a Stock Option, the amount of consideration required to be received by the Company shall be either (i) no consideration other than services rendered (in the case of authorized and unissued shares), or to be rendered, by the Grantee, or (ii) as otherwise specified in the Incentive Agreement. - (c) Performance Criteria and Other Terms.
-The Committee may specify Performance Criteria for (i) vesting in Other Stock-Based Awards and (ii) payment thereof to the Grantee, as it may determine in its discretion.
+All terms and conditions of an Other Stock-Based Award shall be determined by the Committee and set forth in the Grantee's Incentive Agreement. - (b) Purchase Price.
+Except if an Other Stock-Based Award is granted in substitution for an outstanding Incentive Award or is delivered upon exercise of a Stock Option, but only to the extent permitted under the Plan, the amount of consideration required to be received by the Company shall be either (i) no consideration other than services rendered (in the case of authorized and unissued Shares), or to be rendered, by the Grantee, or (ii) as otherwise specified in the Incentive Agreement. - (c) Performance Criteria and Other Terms.
+The Committee may specify Performance Criteria for (i) vesting in an Other Stock-Based Award and (ii) payment thereof to the Grantee, as the Committee may determine in its discretion.
 The extent to which any such Performance Criteria have been met shall be determined and certified by the Committee in accordance with the requirements to qualify for the Performance-Based Exception pursuant to Section 6.